INTERSECT-SDK/python-sdk/docs/examples/client-server-counting.rst

    Received request from example-client, sending reply...
    Received request from example-client, sending reply...

-Next, run the ``client.py`` in yet another terminal session.
+Next, run the ``client.py`` in another terminal session.
 Don't forget to activate the conda environment in this terminal session too.
 Once run, the client will begin to stop and start the server's count while also requesting its current value.

 .. code-block:: bash